Lifelong Learning Message from the Director

 Equally responsible for its success is our total reliance on Swarthmore’s most experienced professors who also possess the special ability, using both lecture and discussion, to make the intricacies of their field comprehensible and fascinating even to novices.
 We facilitate this by keeping classes small enough for as much interaction as the students can handle.

 End-of-semester social events celebrate our students’ accomplishments and foster a communal spirit among themselves and with their teachers.
 As a result of all this, an astonishing number of students have taken course after course.
-Forty have taken at least eight courses and ten of those have taken sixteen or more.
+Forty-six have taken at least eight courses and thirteen of those have taken sixteen or more.

 To close, I quote my original Message from the Director: Lifelong Learning at Swarthmore has struck a deep vein of desire for intellectual challenge, giving proof of the enduring need for high-quality liberal arts education and of Swarthmore’s ability to provide it.